 Tips for Game Time at a Milwaukee Brewers Game

 If you arrive during batting practice, head to left field to try and catch a few home runs.

 Don’t miss the Johnsonville sausage race that takes place during the game.
 Five people in sausage costumes, race from 3rd base, to home plate, and then finish at first base.
 This happens in the middle of the sixth inning.

 Walk around the first level to see the exhibits or to get your picture taken with one of the racing sausages.
 You’ll see what I mean.

-Have you heard about the yellow slide at Miller Park?
+Have you heard about the yellow slide at American Family Field?
 Every time a Brewer hits a home run, Bernie Brewer (the mascot) slides down the slide and fireworks go off.
 He also does this after a Brewers win.